-From converting a vehicle overpass into a sky garden to reviving a waterway that had been paved over for the construction of a highway, the city of Seoul in South Korea has been reclaiming public spaces to build a better and more sustainable city for its citizens.
-These efforts, as well as its innovativeness in rejuvenating deteriorating neighbourhoods, helped the city win the 2018 Lee Kuan Yew World City Prize.
+From converting a vehicle overpass into a sky garden to reviving a waterway that was covered by a highway, Seoul has been reclaiming public spaces for a better and more sustainable city.
+These efforts, as well as its innovation in rejuvenating deteriorating neighbourhoods, helped the city win the 2018 Prize.

 Seoullo 7017 converted the former Seoul Station Overpass into a lush sky garden © Seoul Metropolitan Government

 Visit the Mapo Culture Depot in Seoul, South Korea, and you will find a spacious park filled with a multipurpose pavilion, an outdoor amphitheatre, exhibition spaces and a cafeteria for visitors.
 Just a few years ago, however, it was a disused oil storage facility that had been shut down since 2000 due to its potential risk to a nearby soccer stadium.

 Since the 1990s, Seoul has embarked on a series of projects to rejuvenate its deteriorating neighbourhoods, reclaim its abandoned spaces, restore its natural greenery and streams and change its car-oriented transportation system to one that prioritises walking, cycling and public transport services.